2023–24 North Carolina Tar Heels women's basketball team

 The 2023–24 North Carolina Tar Heels women's basketball team represented the University of North Carolina at Chapel Hill in the 2023–24 NCAA Division I women's basketball season.
 The Tar Heels were led by head coach Courtney Banghart, in her fifth season in Chapel Hill.
 She was assisted by Joanne Aluka-White, Adrian Walters, and Itoro Coleman.
 The Tar Heels played their home games at Carmichael Arena, as members of the Atlantic Coast Conference.

 The Tar Heels started the season ranked sixteenth in the nation and won their first five straight games.
 However, they then lost four of their next five games, including two at their early season tournament, the Gulf Coast Showcase, and their ACC–SEC Challenge matchup.
 Three of these four losses were to ranked teams, including number 16 Kansas State, number 1 South Carolina and number 17 Connecticut.
-They finished the non-conference season with two straight wins and a 8–4 record.
-The Tar Heels won their first three ACC regular season games, including wins over number 25 Syracuse and at number 16 Notre Dame.
+They finished the non-conference season with two straight wins and an 8–4 record.
+The Tar Heels won their first three ACC regular season games, including wins over number 25 Syracuse and number 16 Notre Dame.
 They dropped a game to number 21 Florida State before winning their next four straight games.
-Their four game winning streak included a win over number 13 Louisville.
+Their four-game winning streak included a win over number 13 Louisville.
 The Tar Heels lost their next four straight games and fell out of the national rankings.
 They lost two of their final six games of the season, including to number 8 Virginia Tech.
 A highlight of the wins was a rivalry win over number 6 NC State.

 The Tar Heels finished the season 20–13 overall and 11–7 in ACC play to finish in a tie for seventh place.
-As the eighth seed in the ACC tournament,lost to ninth seed Miami in the Second Round.
+As the eighth seed in the ACC tournament, they lost to ninth seed Miami in the second round.
 They received an at-large invitation to the NCAA Tournament, marking the fourth straight time the Tar Heels qualified for the tournament.
-As the eighth seed in the Albany 1 region, they defeated ninth seed Michigan State in the First Round before losing at first seed South Carolina in the Second Round to end their season.
+As the eighth seed in the Albany 1 region, they defeated ninth seed Michigan State in the first round before losing at first seed South Carolina in the second round to end their season.